IBM Power E1080 Technical Overview and Introduction

 Authors: Scott Vetter, Giuliano Anselmi, Manish Arora, Ivaylo Bozhinov, Dinil Das, Turgut Genc, Bartlomiej Grabowski, Madison Lee, Armin Roell

-The Power E1080 can be initially ordered with a single system node or two system nodes configuration, providing up to 60 Power10 processor cores with a single node configuration or up to 120 Power10 processor cores with a two system nodes configuration are supported.
+The Power E1080 can be initially ordered with a single system node or two system nodes configuration, which provides up to 60 Power10 processor cores with a single node configuration or up to 120 Power10 processor cores with a two system nodes configuration.

-Additional support for a three or four system nodes configuration will be added on December 10, 2021, providing support for up to 240 Power10 processor cores with a full combined four system nodes server.
+More support for a three or four system nodes configuration is to be added on December 10, 2021, which provides support for up to 240 Power10 processor cores with a full combined four system nodes server.

 - Designed to supports up to 64 TB memory